 It was founded in 1873 where three rivers including the Animas River “fork,” hence the name.
 By 1883, about 450 residents filled its buildings, including a hotel, saloon, and post office.
 Given the brutal snowstorms, Animas Forks emptied out by the 1920s.

-It's still a remote location, so we recommend you travel with four-wheel drive or visit in summer.
+It's still a remote location and requires four-wheel drive.
+It's also best to visit in summer.
 Weather conditions can get gnarly up there, so check it ahead of time.

 If you don't want to risk driving anywhere treacherous, you can rent an ATV in Silverton or Lake City nearby.

 Once you arrive, check out the original intact buildings along the Alpine Loop Scenic Byway.
 The most popular attraction is the Duncan House, sitting at two stories with a huge bay window.

 4 – Independence

 Independence was founded in 1879 at 11,000 feet elevation.
 It's 16 miles east of Aspen and is constantly hit with snow.